West Chester University of Pennsylvania

 Individuals who are currently in the private sector will also find the skills learned in the MPA program to be applicable and highly valuable, especially for those in the area of "people management."

 Absolutely!
 While the MPA degree is intended to be a "terminal" degree for professionals desiring to enhance their administrative skills, a growing number of individuals have gone on to pursue their PhD/DPA after completing an MPA.
-We currently have some of our former West Chester University MPA graduates enrolled in our Doctorate of Public Administration program.
-If you would like additional information, please contact Dr. Jeremy Phillips at firstname.lastname@example.org.
+We've had WCU MPA graduates go on to receive their DPA from us as well, and currently have some of our former West Chester University MPA graduates enrolled in our Doctorate of Public Administration program.
+If you would like additional information,please contact Dr. Kristen Crossney.

 No, the MPA degree is not meant for persons who want to earn a state recognized principal or superintendent's certificate.
 However, for a variety of other reasons, we do have a number of educators enrolled in our program who find the curriculum useful for their career development.

 Individuals with graduate degrees in other areas have gone on to also attain an MPA degree and are required to fulfill our admissions criteria.
-Upon admittance to the program, the student will complete a minimum of twenty-four credits in order to earn the MPA degree.
-The specific number of credits required will vary depending on the student's background and intended concentration.
+Upon admittance to the program, the student will complete just twenty-four credits in order to earn the MPA degree.
+Note that more credits may be required depending on the student's background and intended concentration.

 Absolutely.
 Students wishing to attain a second master's degree from WCU will meet all admissions requirements set by the Office of Graduate Studies and the MPA program and must earn a minimum of twenty-four credits beyond the credits applied toward the first master's degree.

 Absolutely!
 Students majoring in other graduate degree programs may, under advisement, enroll in MPA courses on a space available basis.
 Approval is needed both from the student's advisor and the MPA director.
 Class priority is given to MPA degree and certificate students.